Classics: Zhané – Sending My Love (Motown)

 From their 1994 debut-album, ‘Pronounced – Jah-Nay’.
 Renée Neufville and Jean Norris taking on where they left with ‘Hey Mister DJ’ and ‘Groove Thang’.
 With production work by the likes of Hip-Hop famous Naughty By Nature…

-One of their smoothest jams ever along with ‘So Badd’ (from their follow-up album).
+‘Sending My Love’ is one of their smoothest jams ever along with ‘So Badd’ (from their follow-up album).
 The ladies establishing their undeniable sensitivity.
 And in the meantime, their position among the driving forces in the R&B/Hip-Hop scene at the time.

 Renée Neufville and Jean Norris first met while attending Philadelphia’s Temple University where they used to sing together at talent shows back in the early 90’s.
 Not an entity as such, they used to collaborate on each other’s song.
 They first recorded together in 1991 at the initiative of DJ Jazzy Jeff.
 This resulted in a cover version of Anita Ward‘s ‘Ring My Bell’ one can find on DJ Jazzy Jeff & The Fresh Prince’s 1992 ‘Homebase’ album.

 They reached their peak in the charts 2 years later with the memorable ‘Hey Mr DJ’ produced by Naughty By Nature.
 A cut based on a sample of Michael Wycoff‘s ‘Looking Up To You’.
 This getting them to sign a recording deal with Motown.